mattdabit/Coupon-Assessment/README.md

 ## About the Dataset

 This dataset describes different driving scenarios and asks the driver if they are willing to accept a coupon.
 The dataset includes demographical data and situational factors for the driver.
 The dataset contains multiple coupon types but I decided to focus on bars and more expensive restaurants (\$20 - \$50).
-The dataset is available [here](https://github.com/mattdabit/Coupon-Assessment/blob/main/data/coupon.csv).
-An explaination of all the columns and all the code I wrote for this analysis can be found [here](https://github.com/mattdabit/Coupon-Assessment/blob/main/prompt.ipynb).
+The dataset is available [here](https://github.com/mattdabit/Coupon-Assessment/blob/main/data/coupons.csv).
+An explanation of all the columns and all the code I wrote for this analysis can be found [here](https://github.com/mattdabit/Coupon-Assessment/blob/main/prompt.ipynb).
 You will find most of the contents of this file to be in the aforementioned link as well.

 ## Missing Columns Analysis